 We could think about this better, perhaps, with a contrastive example.
 Suppose we changed the metaphor of argument from war to, say, conversation.
 Here instead of talking about “winning” or “losing” an argument you might instead look to “understanding” and “agreeing.”
-In that metaphorical context, instead of attacking or undermining your opponents arguments, you’d be offering ideas, explaining why you believe something, giving support to your explanations, engaging others in dialogue about whether and how they might not agree, looking to find ways to bridge differences.
-Your kind of argument, you might think, would be a whole lot less stressful than an argument whose participants worked within the language of war.
+In that metaphorical context, instead of attacking or undermining your opponent’s arguments, you’d be offering ideas, explaining why you believe something, giving support to your explanations, engaging with others in dialogue about whether and how they might not agree, looking to find ways to bridge differences.
+This kind of argument, you might think, would be a whole lot less stressful than an argument whose participants worked within the language of war.

 Can we define the difference that shift of metaphor makes?
 Those who think about conceptual metaphor would suggest it makes a huge difference.
 Thinking of argument as war reinforces notions of force and winning at any cost; it promotes an ethos of competition, winning and losing, a kind of verbal violence which may actually lead a lot of people to avoid engaging in it altogether.
-Argument as conversation, by contrast, is far less agonistic, far less threatening either physically or emotionally to its participants.
-In conversation one can in fact (though in reality we don’t always manage this) agree or disagree without recrimination, or a sense of loss or self-endangerment.
-Preferring the metaphor of argument as conversation would also allow “face” to be handled differently.
-As in normal life, conversational argument would allow for conventions of respect and face-saving as part of what makes the process work, and not as a sign of weakness.
+Argument as conversation, by contrast, is far less threatening either physically or emotionally to its participants.
+In conversation one can in fact (though in reality we don’t always manage this) agree or disagree without recrimination or a sense of loss or self-endangerment.
+Preferring the metaphor of argument as conversation would also allow “face” (or personal pride) to be handled differently.
+As in normal life, conversational argument would allow for conventions of mutual respect and face-saving as part of what makes the process work, and not as a sign of weakness.

 If any of that is true, it leads to another question: if argument as conversation can in fact take place, and if most of us would prefer that form of argument to a more agonistic mode, why is argument so often NOT like a conversation?
 Why does argument so often turn into ego vs. ego?
 Is it the nature of argument itself, or is it the metaphorical frame within which it is set?